timbaessler/pytorch-notes/README.md

 Consider  sequential data input $`X_t \in \mathbb{R}^{nxk}`$ at time $`t`$ where $`n`$ denotes the batch size,  $`k`$ the number of features.
 For forecasting sequential data this repository shows the implementation of Recurrent Neural Networks (RNNs) using the deep learning library PyTorch.

 ## Vanilla RNN
+`torch.nn.RNN`is a Elman RNN layer implementing a full unrolling of sequential data input.
 ```python
 import torch
 import torch.nn as nn